Convex billiards on convex spheres: Introduction

 Note that there are plenty of periodic points for twist maps, and hyperbolic periodic points exist generically.
-So the transverse homoclinic intersections in above theorem do exist generically. \begin{cor} There is an open and dense subset $\cU^r\subset \Upsilon^r\!(S^2,g)$, such that for each $\Gamma\in \cU^r$, the billiard map on $\Gamma$ has positive topological entropy. \end{cor}
+So the transverse homoclinic intersections in above theorem do exist generically. \begin{cor} There is an open and dense subset $\cU^r\subset \Upsilon^r\!(S^2,g)$, such that for each $\Gamma\in \cU^r$, the billiard map on $\Gamma$ has positive topological entropy. \end{cor} Angenent \cite{Ang} proved that a twist map with zero topological entropy must have an invariant circle for each rotation number in its rotation interval.
+On the other hand, invariant curves with rational rotation numbers are fragile and can easily break up.
+Therefore, the majority of twist maps should have positive topological entropy.
+So Corollary \ref{cor} can be viewed as a special case of Angenent's result.

 Entropy is an important quantity indicating how chaotic a dynamical system is.
 The mechanism that a transverse homoclinic intersection generates chaos was first realized by Poincar\'e when he came across certain nonconvergent trigonometric series during his study of the $n$-body problem \cite{Poin}.
-This mechanism was developed later by Birkhoff for the existence of infinitely many periodic points, and by Smale for his formulation of hyperbolic sets (horseshoe).
+This mechanism was developed later by Birkhoff for the existence of infinitely many periodic points, and by Smale for the formulation of hyperbolic sets (horseshoe).
 Poincar\'e conjectured that for a generic $f\in\mathrm{Diff}^r_\mu(M)$, and for every hyperbolic periodic point $p$ of $f$, \begin{enumerate} \item[(P1)] $W^s(p)\cap W^u(p)\backslash \{p\}\neq\emptyset$ (weaker version);